Previous Post: Day 4 – On Florence Lake

 There are a couple of “short cuts” or “bypasses” that you can take to eliminate some Lady Evelyn south branch paddling –

 - Just below White Rock rapids – and to the left of the campsite indicated above – is a 420-meter portage into Dees Lake and then at its north end, a longer 1000-meter carry that gets you to the north branch of the river a kilometer and a bit up from the Forks.
-This option only makes sense for someone coming down the North Branch from Gamble Lake who is headed to Florence Lake or the Sturgeon River.
+This option makes the most sense for someone coming down the North Branch from Gamble Lake who is headed to Florence Lake or the Sturgeon River.

 See the Ottertooth Florence Lake map to get a better idea of these two options.